 - 7.1 The purpose of the Primary In-Year Fair Access Panel (IYFAP) is to make decisions on the most appropriate placement for children.
 This support improves outcomes for children and their families. - 7.2 Members will provide resource and commitment to support the collaborative outcomes which focuses on the support for children who are using the Primary FAP process. - 7.3 The Primary FAP is generally intended for children who have been permanently excluded or following a referral to the FAP process from a headteacher.
 Due to the irregularity of cases requiring discussion at primary level any cases will be heard through a "pop-up" Primary IYFAP hosted by the excluding school. - 7.4 The Primary IYFAP will meet on a needs basis, as soon as possible once a pupil requires to be admitted.
 If there is a need for a Primary IYFAP meeting as a result of a permanent exclusion the meeting will be scheduled as soon as possible after any governors meeting to discuss the exclusion (which must be no later than 15 days after the original exclusion). - 7.5 To provide support to the Primary IYFAP, experience and expertise from the Inclusion Panel will be available to schools as part of the meetings.
 It should be noted only schools have voting rights (if required) as part of Primary IYFAP meetings.
-At the meeting information will be provided about: - Provision - Funding Routes - Local authority support - 7.6 Invites for school representation for the Primary IYFAP will include schools within a two miles radius of the pupil's home for those children under eight years of age and within a three miles radius for children eight years and over. - 7.7 There will be a minimum of three schools invited by taking into account local public transport provision and extending the distances accordingly.
+At the meeting information will be provided about: - Provision - Funding Routes - · Local authority support - 7.6 Invites for school representation for the Primary IYFAP will include schools within a two miles radius of the pupil's home for those children under eight years of age and within a three miles radius for children eight years and over.
+Whilst this will be limited to 6 schools attending, all schools within the appropriate radii will be consulted. - 7.7 There will be a minimum of three schools invited by taking into account local public transport provision and extending the distances accordingly.
 This is in addition to any parental preference schools being invited.